 Nelong Valley near Gangotri, Uttarakhand

 Nelong (30 kms from Harsil) is a picturesque Valley near the India-China border near Gangotri area, which was closed for civilians after the 1962 war and has been re-opened for tourists.
-At 11,600 feet, the valley is a cold desert, home to the snow leopard and the Himalayan blue sheep and offering a view of the Tibetan Plateau.
+At 11,600 feet, the valley is a cold desert, home to the snow leopard, the Himalayan blue sheep and offering a view of the Tibetan Plateau.
 Tourists visiting the valley will see the wooden bridge once used for trade between India and China.
 Nelong is an excellent diversion for pilgrim travellers arriving at Harsil / Gangotri for visiting Gangotri Temple and Gaumukh Glacier.

 Pangong Lake in Ladakh